IP Paris

 Group "Data AI basics"

-Data AI basics (TPT-DATAAI900)
+Data AI basics (CSC_5DA00_TP)

 Go to course webpage.
 This course is taught by Tiphaine Viard, Louis Jachiet, Nils Holzenberger, Jean-Louis Dessalles.